10 Best Sleeping Pads for Backpacking in 2024

 As a bonus, the Sea to Summit Ultralight has an anti-microbial coating that keeps any nastiness from building up over time.

 This sleeping pad also comes in a women’s version.
-If you want a little more padding, the Sea to Summit Comfort Light Insulated Sleeping Pad (pictured below) is a great option.
+If you’re like me and want a little more padding, I recommend the Sea to Summit Comfort Light Insulated Sleeping Pad (pictured below) as a great option.

 Using the stuff sack to blow up my Sea to Summit Comfort Light Insulated Sleeping Pad on the Trans-Catalina Trail

-4. Sea To Summit Ether Lite XT Women’s
+Sea To Summit Women’s Ether Light XT Insulated Air

 Comfiest Backpacking Sleeping Pad